 - Submit an up to date resume and cover letter

 - Internship - identify a regular schedule of availability that does not conflict with your work or academic schedule, typically, during regular work hours/days (e.g. Fridays, 8 am - 5 pm)

 - Mentoring - commit to provide monthly updates to your mentor via email to share your current successes, challenges, and aspirations

 A mentor will be assigned to you as soon as you are ready to be mentored.
+Job opportunities are posted on a bulletin board in the Lounge.
 Internships are competitive in nature.
-Similar to getting a job.
-An internship is a selective process where you will apply for the internship and may be selected based on your availability and fit within the organization.
+Similar to a job, internship placement is a selective process where you will apply for the internship and may be selected based on your availability and fit within the organization.